jenkinsci/jcasc-vscode-extension/README.md

 This plugin deals with the authentication and fetching of the JSON schema from a live Jenkins instance.
+It provides the base for validation of yaml files written to configure a Jenkins instance.

 ## How to Run Locally